Why Choose Mueller Family Law Group for Divorce Cases?

 Modifying & Enforcing Divorce Orders After Your Case

 After a divorce finalizes, changes in your life may require you to return to court for modification or enforcement.
-In Midland, parents seeking to alter child custody or change child support must show a significant change in circumstances, such as income changes, new work schedules, or evolving needs for their children.
-Midland County courts review these requests with close attention to the child’s best interests and compliance with Texas law.
+In Midland, parents seeking to alter child custody or change child support generally must show a significant change in circumstances, such as income changes, new work schedules, or evolving needs for their children.
+Midland County courts review these requests with close attention to the child's best interests and compliance with Texas law.

 Enforcing divorce orders can require additional hearings, especially if one party does not meet financial or custody obligations.
 Our team supports clients by examining the original decree, organizing the necessary documents, and guiding them through each step as required by Midland courts.
 We also connect clients with local professionals, including accountants and counselors, to help address financial or emotional needs while the case evolves.